(Consolidated up to 85/2016)

 9(1) Subject to subsection (2), a party may appeal to the Court of Queen’s Bench any decision of the Court.

-(2) A party must apply to the Provincial Court for leave to appeal under subsection (1) where the decision to be appealed
+(2) A party must apply to the Provincial Court for permission to appeal under subsection (1) where the decision to be appealed

 (a) is a consent order or judgment, or